-The Marblehead School Committee (SC) sets policy for the school district; works with the Superintendent to develop, implement and monitor a strategic plan; and develops a budget to present to Town Meeting in May.
-The SC generally meets on the first and third Thursday of each month during the school year.
-Meetings are held at 7:00pm in the MHS Library unless otherwise noted.
-Agendas are available on the Monday prior to the meeting at the Administration Building, which is located at the Mary Alley Municipal Building on Widger Road (781-639-3141) and are also posted on the town website.
+The Marblehead School Committee (SC) generally meets on the first and third Thursday of each month during the school year.
+The Committee sets policy for the school district, works with the superintendent to develop, implement, and monitor a strategic plan, and develops a budget to present to town meeting in May.
+SC meetings are held at 7:00 p.m. in the Marblehead High School Library unless otherwise noted.
+Agendas are available 48 hours in advance of the meeting and are posted on the town website.
+The public is welcome to attend and may comment during the public comment period.